Activities at Workplaces

-For the Kuraray Group companies in Japan, we have established a companywide training scheme to support acquisition of the knowledge and skills required for jobs and career-building efforts by employees themselves.
+The Kuraray Group operates a training scheme at each Group site in accordance with its global personnel policy.
+The program is designed to support acquisition of the knowledge and skills required for jobs and career-building efforts by employees themselves.

 Global Talent Development Program

-The Kuraray Group, for our global growth, launched a Global Talent Development Program starting in fiscal 2007, in order to foster personnel who can actively play a part on the global stage.
-Over 800 persons globally have attended in the 13 years up to fiscal 2020, and we conduct annual reviews to the program while providing continued training.
+The Kuraray Group launched a Global Talent Development Program starting in 2007, to foster personnel who can actively play a part on the global stage.
+Over 900 persons globally have attended in the 14 years up to 2021.

-GTT (Global Team Training) is a prominent example of our training, aimed at developing global leadership among section manager class personnel, and has been held 18 times in total with approximately 350 attendees.
+Global Team Training (GTT) is a prominent example of our training, aimed at developing global leadership among section manager class personnel, and has been held 19 times with approximately 370 attendees.
 The network of training alumni offers significant contributions toward promoting group-wide communication that goes beyond national borders.